 Shoulder injuries are classic overuse injuries.
 These injuries are commonly seen in sports-persons who engage in sports such as tennis, basketball, volleyball, cricket, swimming, and weightlifting, all of which involve extensive use of the shoulder, particularly over-the-head movements.

-Most shoulder injuries can be treated with RICE (Rest, Ice, Compression and Elevation).
+Most injuries to the shoulder can be treated with RICE (Rest, Ice, Compression and Elevation).

 Preventive steps include strengthening exercises, stretching exercises and proper warming up before diving headlong into the game or activity.